 Discern God’s reason for your troubles

-God wanted Israel to return back to Him (see Hosea 3:4).
-He wanted the Jews to repent.
+God wanted Israel to return back to Him (see Hosea 3:4); He wanted the Jews to repent.
 So, Hosea’s marriage was a spiritual mirror of how God saw His relationship with the Israelites.
 If you are reading this today, I can assure you that there is hope for your marriage in God.
-Could it be God wants to teach you faithfulness or something specific in the scriptures through the trial of your spouse being unfaithful to you?
+Could it be that God wants to teach you faithfulness or something specific in the scriptures through the trial of your spouse being unfaithful to you?
 Don’t be in a rush to end your marriage so soon.
 Spend time praying for yourself and your spouse.
-And the God, who turns ashes into beauty, will restore your marriage.
+And the God who turns ashes into beauty will restore your marriage.

 You are a blessing!